Susan Wojcicki: Google

-In September 1998, the same month that Google was incorporated, its co-founders Larry Page and Sergey Brin set up office in Wojcicki's garage in Menlo Park, California.
+Wojcicki was Google employee #16.
+In September 1998, the same month that Google was incorporated, co-founders Larry Page and Sergey Brin set up the Google office in Wojcicki's garage in Menlo Park, California.
+Wojcicki was introduced to the pair through a mutual friend around the time she was newly married and struggling to afford the mortgage on her recent house purchase.
+Page and Brin would use Wojcicki's garage as their office for $1,700 a month.
+They later converted three small ground-floor bedrooms into additional workspaces to accommodate their growing team.
 At Google, she worked on the initial viral marketing programs, helped create the company's longtime logo with designer Ruth Kedar, and spearheaded the first Google Doodles.
 She also co-developed and launched Google Image Search with engineer Huican Zhu.

 In 2003, Wojcicki was the first product manager of one of Google's seminal advertising products—AdSense.
 She earned the Google Founders' Award in recognition for this work.
 Wojcicki was subsequently promoted to Google's senior vice president of Advertising & Commerce, and oversaw the company's advertising and analytic products, including AdWords, AdSense, DoubleClick, and Google Analytics.

 YouTube, then a small start-up, was successfully competing with Google's Google Video service, overseen by Wojcicki.
-She recommended and subsequently managed the $1.65 billion purchase of YouTube in 2006, as well as the $3.1 billion purchase of DoubleClick in 2007.
+She had recommended and subsequently managed the $1.65 billion purchase of YouTube in 2006.